dervishe-/f-droid-web/README.md

 * You can search by words.
 The search will be performed in the name, summary and description fields.
 You can use the "+" symbol, in order to cross research: word1 + word2 will gather apps matching the 2 words (or n words)

-* To add a translation, simply add a code_lang.php wich must be a copy of one other language file in ./lang directory There is also a translation for categories.

 * The last apps list is available via an atom feed